 The Performance real-time target machine comes with multicore Intel CPUs ranging from a two core Intel Core i3 CPU to a 20-core system with dual Intel Xeon CPUs.
 This combined with Simulink Real-Time technology to automatically distribute performance optimised models to multiple cores allows application execution times to be significantly reduced, especially for complex models.

 - Multi-target execution

-Using fiber-optic or Ethernet-based communication links between multiple real-time target machines, real-time applications can be split for execution across many systems.
+Using fiber-optic or Ethernet-based communication links between multiple real-time target machines, execution of real-time applications can be split across many systems.
 Given the low synchronisation latency of fiber-optic links, multiple high clock-rate, multi-core, real-time target machines provide superior performance compared to lower clocked multicore Xeon CPUs.
 Application execution on multiple cores is most suitable for real-time applications created from very complex Simulink designs.
 Shared memory I/O modules are the best way to do this.